wp-plugins/codepress-admin-columns/readme.txt

 = Custom Fields =

-With the custom field column you can display custom field values.
-It will show the value as a default.
-You can also set your own type:
+With the custom field column you can display any custom field values.
+It can show its default value but also handle it as an image or icon.
+Thsese types are added:

 * Image thumbnails
 * Icons for Media Library items
 * Excerpt
 * Multiple Values
-* Numeric
+* Numeric value ( this also works for sorting by meta_value_num )

 = Sortable Custom Columns =